xuning0/native_font/README.md

 # native_font

-A Flutter plugin to load font files from native end, supporting ttf and otf formats.
-Many codes are inspired by [google_fonts](https://pub.dev/packages/google_fonts).
+A flutter plugin for lazily loading fonts from native side, supporting ttf and otf formats.
+Codes are inspired by [google_fonts](https://pub.dev/packages/google_fonts).

 ## Installation